Brunty/laravel-environment/README.md

 ## Usage

-- `php artisan env:setup`
+- `php artisan env:configure`

-Use the above command to setup an environment file, it works with the optional `--env` flag to specify what environment the file should be for.
+Use the above command to setup and/or configure an environment file, it works with the optional `--env` flag to specify what environment the file should be for.

 When using this command, it'll prompt you for the variable name first, then the value.